Tutorial: Deploy Bastion using specified settings

 - Reader role on the NIC with private IP of the virtual machine.

 - For Windows VMs - RDP (3389)

 - For Linux VMs - SSH (22)

 The use of Azure Bastion with Azure Private DNS Zones is not supported at this time.
-Before you begin, please make sure that the virtual network where you plan to deploy your Bastion resource is not linked to a private DNS zone.
+Please make sure that the virtual network where you plan to deploy your Bastion resource is not linked to a private DNS zone.

 You can use the following example values when creating this configuration, or you can substitute your own.

 |AzureBastionSubnet addresses||A subnet within your VNet address space with a subnet mask /26 or larger.

 This section helps you deploy Bastion to your VNet.
 Once Bastion is deployed, you can connect securely to any VM in the VNet using its private IP address.

 Hourly pricing starts from the moment Bastion is deployed, regardless of outbound data usage.
 For more information, see Pricing and SKUs.
 If you're deploying Bastion as part of a tutorial or test, we recommend that you delete this resource once you've finished using it.

 On the page for your virtual network, in the left pane, select Bastion to open the Bastion page.